ririyad/weblog/content/post/2018-10-04-taking-a-step-back-starting-with-c.md

 After that from 2013 to 2015 I wrote a fair number of C code.
 I used to participate programming contests and I solved problems in different online judge.
 Now-a-days I don't write C codes.
 Its been almost 2 year I'm working in Java.
 But for Software Engineering interview my choice is C/C++ (or maybe python).

 I'll be reading the classic book: [The C Programming Language](https://www.amazon.com/Programming-Language-Brian-W-Kernighan/dp/0131103628) by Kernighan & Ritchie.<br>
-I bough a hard copy and also got a kindle edition.
+I bought a hard copy and also got a kindle edition.
 I will take notes and will practice some exercise.
 ![book](/images/the-c-prgoraming-language-book-and-kindle.jpg)

 ### But Why C Now?
-I want to learn C as a basis for C++, because truly speaking I think I don't know C++ properly.<br>
+I want to learn C as a basis for C++, because truly speaking I think I don't know C++ deeply<br>
 Okay, I know how to use STL.
 I used them in programming contests, but I'm not comfortable with OOP with C++.
-I don't know much of the language feature of C++ because I never read a book of C++ and worked with it.
+I don't know much of the language feature of C++ because I never read a book of C++ or worked with it on some big project.
+I only learned as much as I need to solve programming contest problems.
+But I want to learn C++, and learn it well.
+You may say, This C book is the little warm-up for my C++ mastery challenge.

 You see, I have a long way to go.
 So if you're starting from zero, you can follow along with me.